Norman B.: Restaurateur

 Norman B partnered in a French-Vietnamese bistro, which became one of the most popular establishments in the Tampa area, earning a rating by Conde Nast as one of the "Top 60 Restaurants in the World."
 Shortly after the launch, the St. Petersburg Times wrote in a review that "high style comes in a tiny boite.
 French and Vietnamese flavors meet with flair in stunning soups, meat salads and classic entrees.
 Fresh herbs and flowers are as luxurious as the duck and lobster.
 Best service of the year."

-Norman B. opened three more new eateries, including The Yellow Door, described as a "paradox" by food writer Natalie Capisi of Clique in "that is as visionary as it is rooted in custom, making it an enjoyable puzzle to ponder as you show off your chopsticking skills."
+Norman B. opened three more new eateries, including The Yellow Door, described as a "paradox" by food writer Natalie Capisi of Clique, "that is as visionary as it is rooted in custom, making it an enjoyable puzzle to ponder as you show off your chopstick-ing skills."

 "The Yellow Door, my favorite new entry in the Hyde Park dining scene," writes Sara Kennedy of CL Tampa.
 "The Yellow Door is Restaurant Royalty.
 It's a fabulously original, creative and consistent restaurant that any foodie would love.
 I tried a number of dishes, and was astonished at their complexity and sheer exuberance.
 I nearly dropped my fancy chopsticks in a fit of swooning."

 On August 16, 2002, staff writer Michael Canning of the St. Petersburg Times reported that "one of Tampa's most consistently stylish restaurateurs... plans to open a third restaurant.
 Regulars know to expect stylish decor and natty wait staff.
 (The Yellow Door) promises a Zen motif with cool colors, natural textures, and 'a very strong emphasis on balance.'
 Servers may be outfitted in black T-shirts with quotes from Confucius."

 "The photos hang in two long rows over the bar, creating a focal point for all who come to relax, celebrate or forget," writes Susan Thurston, Tampa Bay Times.
 "Each subject holds a drink – wine, beer, even milk.
 People ask about them constantly."

 "Diners may recognize the curved walls and oversized ceiling columns," writes Michael Canning, Tampa Bay Times.
 "But the rest of the space has been redone in adherence to feng shui principles.
 Bamboo and cedar surfaces and modern track lighting hold sway in the dining room.
 Steel mesh curtains partition the lounge, which features a stainless steel bar and Batley's black and white portraits of staff, family and patrons.
 (Can you spot attorney John Fitzgibbons?
 Hinks and Elaine Shimberg?)"